 - Then there is the mermaid king named Neptune who is a father as well.

-- Drake of the Hoenn Elite Four is shown in the Pokémon anime to be a ship captain, befitting his naval uniform.
-However, his Pokemon are Dragon types instead of Water types in both media.
+- Drake of the Hoenn Elite Four is shown in the anime to be a ship captain, befitting his naval uniform.
+However, his Pokémon are Dragon types instead of Water types in both media.

 - Mr. Briney is also this type of character.

-- Cap'n Carl (Phil Hartman) in the original version of The Pee Wee Herman Show.
+- Cap'n Carl (Phil Hartman) in the original version.

 - He was replaced by Cowboy Curtis (a character from the TV show) in the new verison of show, out of respect for the late Hartman.